David & Elyse Roxander

 With a grand opening on September 9, 2009, this state of the art dance and movement arts academy is dedicated to the memory of Mr. Roxanders mother, Jody White.
 Before her passing a promise was made that she would never be forgotten and that all of the children who came through the doors of Studio Roxander would know her.
 A dance teacher herself of over 55 years, she was and, through the Roxanders, will continue to inspire and educate thousands of children.
 It is our greatest wish that our studio environment will aid in instilling in our students a great respect and love for all art forms.
 With a strong background in classical ballet and performing arts, both David and Elyse bring a tangible joy and love for the theatre into the classroom.

-David and Elyse were recipients of the Outstanding Teachers Award at the Youth America Grand Prix competition in Seattle, Washington in 2016 and in Las Vegas, Nevada in 2018.
+David and Elyse were recipients of the Outstanding Teachers Award at the Youth America Grand Prix competition in Seattle, Washington in 2016 and in Las Vegas, Nevada in 2018 and 2023.

 Kristen DeBellis has a background in dance, voice, and theater.
 She has been seen on stage in various venues with credits including Seven Brides for Seven Brothers, Godspell, Jesus Christ Superstar, You're A Good Man Charlie Brown, and others.
 After training at All That Jazz from the age of 12, Kristen became an Advanced Production member, choreographing her first nationally award winning piece for the group, "Sleep Now", when she was only 18 years old.
 That same year, she was named top senior dancer and earned an EDGE scholarship from Urban Jamm National Dance Conventions.
 Her piece, "Marrakesh" captured the highest national award for excellence in choreographic achievement, and the Performers of the Year title for All That Jazz at the LADF finals in 2002.
 Her choreography has also been seen at the Craterian Theater in numerous "It's About Dance" concerts, and on other stages across Oregon, Washington, California, Florida and Europe.
 Kristen is known for her creative, "out-of-the-box" choreography, and cutting-edge style which has the predictable quality of drawing her audiences into the stories she tells through movement.